BKokay/test-vault/0-inbox/Taking notes.md

 - check - if she's in a hurry and just wanted to quickly write down a thought
 - toread
 - towatch

+make sure that the title is easily searchable and use keywords that will allow you to use ctrl + f to find what you need.
+The idea is not to make a bunch of random notes but to start to build upon your ideas.
 ## Links:
 https://www.youtube.com/watch?v=HSTOSWOhNo4&ab_channel=VickyZhao%5BBEEAMP%5D